 2. Cinema Akil: The first arthouse cinema in Dubai

 The cinema landscape in Dubai is large.
 From huge multiplex halls to luxury variants with business-class leather seats to dine-in concepts, film fans will get their money’s worth.
-However, there is no cinema that is as romantic, likable, and unique as Cinema Akil.
+However, no cinema is as romantic, likable, and unique as Cinema Akil.
 As part of Alserkal Avenue, it is the first art house cinema in Dubai to show international art house films.
 The cinema consists of only one hall with around 130 seats, but this offers a somewhat different film experience.

 In the converted warehouse, visitors take a seat on plush sofas and discarded benches from Dubai’s oldest cinema.
 Red and gold wallpaper and heavy velvet curtains hang on the walls, and the aforementioned Project Chaiwala provides tea and snacks for movie buffs.
 In addition to current productions from all over the world, the cinema always shows classics from film history, and there are also discussions with directors, actors, film scholars, and fans.